 - Bring slippers.
 Much more comfortable to walk in the boat, and to use in the shower and when you go to the toilet.

-- Headphones and smartphone.
+- Headphones and smartphones.
 You can listen to your favorite music during some parts of the trip while laying down in your hammock.

 - Always good to have a locker with code.
 Very useful to be able to keep your backpack closed.
 You can even tight your bag to a pillar using another padlock.